Orientation International Students

 - If you need it, get help!
 There are faculty, staff and students who care, but they can't care if they don't know.
 So tell them!

-Vi is a sophomore at Westmont and a Psychology major.
+Vi graduated with a Psychology major.
 She grew up in Vietnam and spent her high school years at Wheaton Academy in Illinois.
 Vi would love to meet more new international students on Westmont campus and have yummy food from all around the world with them.

 One thing I wish I knew before coming here was how to prepare to deal with situations where I have to be very independent.
 I was aware of the fact that the US would be a different kind of environment, but I was not mentally prepared.
 As a result, I had a slightly big culture shock my first and second year being in America.
 With the help of those around me, though, I was able to cope and be more independent as I learned from my experiences.